Business Customs

 Travel Advisory

-The U.S. Consulate General in Guayaquil, Ecuador provides consular services to the Ecuadorian provinces of Galapagos, Manabi, Guayas, Santa Elena, Los Rios, El Oro, Cañar, Azuay, Loja, and Zamora Chinchipe.
-Consular services for all other areas of Ecuador are provided by the U.S. Embassy in Quito.
+The U.S. Consulate General in Guayaquil provides consular services to the Ecuadorian provinces of Galápagos, Manabí, Guayas, Santa Elena, Los Ríos, El Oro, Cañar, Azuay, Loja, and Zamora Chinchipe.
+The U.S. Embassy in Quito provides consular services for all other areas of Ecuador.

 The U.S Embassy is located at: